 Being further south, Shiraz was warm and sunny when we arrived.
-We headed straight to the most iconic sight in Iran – the Pink Mosque or Nasir al-Mulk, so called because of its gorgeous rose-coloured tiles.
+We headed straight to the most iconic sight in Iran – the Pink Mosque or Nasir al-Mulk, so-called because of its gorgeous rose-coloured tiles.
 Entering the winter prayer hall was like stepping into a rainbow.
-Built to face east, so the stained glass windows catch the early morning sun, we stood and marvelled at the dazzling patterns spilling across the Persian carpet.
-When the colours faded, we wandered to Valik Mosque with its 107 arches – again, stunning for photos – then finished off by browsing antique jewellery and ceramics in nearby Valik Bazaar.
+Built to face east, so the stained glass windows catch the early morning sun, we stood and marvelled at the dazzling patterns reflected on the Persian carpet.
+When the colours faded, we wandered to Valik Mosque with its 107 arches – again, stunning for photos, and then finished the morning by shopping for antique jewellery and ceramics in nearby Valik Bazaar.

 The poet Hafez has legendary status amongst Persians, so a visit to his tomb is a definitely a must.